-- Design parts so that stock sizes can be selected to minimize material removal to reduce machining time.
+- Design parts so that selected stock sizes minimize material removal to reduce machining time.

-- Review the complexity (cost) of a single part vs the assembly time for multi-part assemblies.
+- Review the complexity (cost) of a single part versus the assembly time for multi-part assemblies.

 - Minimize the number of different sizes of hardware needed, thus reducing the tools required.

 - Minimize the number of assembly fixtures and jigs.

 - Make part tolerances easy to measure during the incoming inspection, and avoid making components that need sectioning when measured.

 What questions should you ask when designing for manufacturability?